nextgis/docs_ngmobile/source/share.rst

    :height: 10cm

    Toolbar for selected track.

+   The numbers indicate: 1 - Close; 2 - Track ID; 3 – Colour pallate; 4 - Share button; 5 - Contextual menu; 6 - Hide track.

+To share the track, tap on Share button (see item 4 in :numref:`ngmobile_layer_gpx_selected_pic`) above.
+It will open the same "Share dialogue window" as shown above in :numref:`ngmobile_share_pic`.
+Further operations are in the same manner.

 When you tap to open contextual menu (see item 5 in :numref:`ngmobile_layer_gpx_selected_pic`), the associated menu items pop up as shown below in :numref:`ngmobile_layer_gpx_menu_pic`.